-Concerning applications to other physical problems, the methodology at hand was also applied to an osmotic cell swelling problem in \cite{wendler22}.
-The heat equation on two overlapping meshes was solved by an unfitted space-time method in \cite{larson2023spacetime}.
-Two-phase mass transport problems were studied in \cite{LR_SINUM_2013, L_PHD_2015} with unfitted space-time finite elements.
-A similar two-phase flow setting was investigated numerically in \cite{FRACHON2023111734} and coupled surface-bulk problems were considered in \cite{Z18, HLZ16}.
+Further applications of the unfitted space-time methodology been investigated for an osmotic cell swelling problem in \cite{wendler22}, the heat equation on two overlapping meshes in \cite{larson2023spacetime}, Navier-Stokes equations in \cite{anselmann2021cutfemNSE,AB21}, two-phase flow problems in \cite{LR_SINUM_2013, L_PHD_2015, FRACHON201977, FRACHON2023111734} and coupled surface-bulk problems in \cite{Z18, HLZ16}.

 Apart from the space-time discretisations on which we focus here, time-stepping methods provide an alternative approach to solving the same physical problems.
-These methods derive an explicit time stepping scheme and thereby reduce the dimensionality of the linear algebra problem to essentially that of one or some merely spatial problems.
-On the other side, the discretisation order in time is fixed by a choice of a particular discretisation in time, whereas a space-time approach is generic in regards to the order in time.
-In particular, those methods have been studied for a bulk convection-diffusion problem in low \cite{LO_ESAIM_2019} and high order \cite{LL_ARXIV_2021}, the Stokes problem \cite{IMAJNA_vWRL_2021, burman2020eulerian} and unsteady Oseen-type problems \cite{neilan2023eulerian}.
-Moreover, trace-FEM discretisations for surface problems have been studied \cite{LOX, doi:10.1137/21M1403126, olshanskii2023eulerian}.
+In particular, those methods have been studied for a bulk convection-diffusion problem in low- \cite{LO_ESAIM_2019} and high-order \cite{LL_ARXIV_2021}, the Stokes-like problems \cite{IMAJNA_vWRL_2021, burman2020eulerian, neilan2023eulerian}.
+Moreover, Trace-FEM discretisations for surface problems have been studied \cite{LOX, doi:10.1137/21M1403126, olshanskii2023eulerian}.